Joey Muthengi: Career

-Between 2011 and 2014, Joey served as the 1st ever Kenyan VJ (Video Jockey) for the South-African based music channel Channel O where she represented Kenyan music, entertainment, and culture to the rest of the continent.
+Between 2011 and 2014, Joey served as the 1st ever Kenyan VJ (Video Jockey) for the South-African-based music channel Channel O where she represented Kenyan music, entertainment, and culture to the rest of the continent.
 In 2013 she hosted Season 6 of the largest reality music show in East Africa 'Tusker Project Fame', on Citizen TV having previously been involved with the franchise on 'Tusker All Stars' which aired in 2011.
-In 2015 she began hosting the daily Drivetime show on Hot 96 Fm.
+In 2015 she began hosting the daily Drivetime show on Hot 96 FM.
 She also hosted ‘Sugar and Spice’ on Ebru TV.
-Joey Muthengi worked at the Royal Media Services at Citizen Tv as 10 over 10 host where she co hosted with Willis Raburu.
-She left the Citizen TV after landing in problems with her employer after being used by Betin company, which is a betting company, as their brand ambassador.
+Joey Muthengi worked at the Royal Media Services at Citizen TV as a 10 Over 10 co-host where she co-hosted with Willis Raburu.
+She left Citizen TV after landing into problems with her employer after being used by Betin, a betting company, as their brand ambassador.
 About one year later on her social media page, she talked about the tough times she experienced after leaving Citizen Tv, but confirmed she is in a better state and contented.

-Personal life

-Joey has a passion for music and spoken word poetry.